Cunning Folk is a folk performer, storyteller & music promoter & also runs the South East London Folklore society.

 “One of the most intelligently written & interesting albums of 2015” Liverpool Sound & Vision

 “Calls to mind the Incredible String Band” R2

 “Perfectly epitomises folk music in principle & execution” Sonic Bandwagon

 Cunning Folk puts on regular folk & roots music & spoken word events & talks in interesting places in a mission to bring wonderful interesting music, storytelling,history & poetry to like minded souls.
 In 2014 CF put on events in Tudor houses, old barges & magical bookshops.
 In 2015 CF put on events in woodlands, edgelands & forgotten corners & organised the Bermondsey Folk Festival.
-In 2016 CF organised the Bermondsey Folk Festival.
-CF is currently scheduling the 2017 Bermondsey Folk,Roots & Beer Festival.
-In 2017 there will be performances in tumuli, on ridgeways & under canal bridges, in bookshops, brewery taprooms, folk festivals & other locations.
+In 2016 & 2017 CF organised the Bermondsey Folk Festival.
+The 2018 Bermondsey folk festival is coming on dandy.

 Cunning Folk organises the South East London Folklore Society a monthly pub meeting with speakers talking on subjects ranging from Wicca to Shakespeare, from Robin Hood to The Transports.